-In this post, psychologist Cristian Francisco Liébanas Vega talks about the intraoperative brain mapping technique and its contributions to disease diagnosis.
+In this post, psychologist Cristian Francisco Liébanas Vega talks to us about the intraoperative brain mapping technique and its contributions to disease diagnosis.

-Intraoperative brain mapping is a specialized technique used during brain surgery to optimize the balance between tumor removal and preservation of important brain functions.
-This technique is mainly used in patients with tumors or lesions located near important functional brain regions such as language, movement, vision, and emotions.
-The main objective of intraoperative brain mapping is to identify and avoid critical brain areas during tumor removal.
+The intraoperative brain mapping technique is a specialized method used during brain surgery to optimize the balance between tumor removal and the preservation of important brain functions.
+This technique is mainly used in patients with tumors or lesions located near functionally important brain regions such as language, movement, vision, and emotions.
+The main goal of intraoperative brain mapping is to identify and avoid critical brain areas during tumor removal.

-The study of intraoperative brain mapping is carried out using electrodes to stimulate different parts of the brain while the patient is awake.
-During the procedure, different language, movement, visual field, and emotion expression tasks specifically designed for each patient by neuropsychologists are performed.
+The intraoperative brain mapping study is carried out using electrodes to stimulate different parts of the brain while the patient is awake.
+During the procedure, different language, movement, visual field and emotion expression tasks are performed, designed specifically for each patient by neuropsychologists.

-These tasks allow neurosurgeons and clinical neuropsychologists to assess the patient’s responses and create a personalized map of brain areas with functions to preserve.
-This functional map is compared with the anatomical map of the tumor obtained through intraoperative ultrasound and neuronavigation, allowing for a better understanding of higher brain functions and the performance of surgical resections with a lower risk of neurological damage.
+These tasks allow neurosurgeons and clinical neuropsychologists to evaluate the patient’s responses and create a personalized map of the brain areas with functions to be preserved.
+This functional map is compared with the anatomical map of the tumor obtained by intraoperative ultrasound and neuronavigation, which provides better knowledge of the functioning of higher brain functions and allows for more extensive surgical resections with a lower risk of neurological damage.

 In addition to brain tumors, brain mapping can also be used in the diagnosis and treatment of other neurological diseases, such as epilepsy and movement disorders.
-Intraoperative brain mapping can provide crucial information about the brain areas responsible for seizures in patients with epilepsy, allowing for precise surgical removal planning of the affected area.
+Intraoperative brain mapping can provide crucial information about the brain areas responsible for seizures in patients with epilepsy, enabling the planning of precise surgical removal of the affected area.

 The role of the neuropsychologist in brain mapping

-The neuropsychologist plays a fundamental role in the study of intraoperative brain mapping.
-They are responsible for designing and carrying out specific neuropsychological tasks to evaluate the patient’s brain functions during the procedure.
+The neuropsychologist plays a fundamental role in the intraoperative brain mapping study.
+They are responsible for designing and carrying out the specific neuropsychological tasks to assess the patient’s brain functions during the procedure.

-The neuropsychologist works closely with the surgeon and the medical team to identify critical brain areas and create a personalized map of functions to be preserved during surgery.
-Additionally, the neuropsychologist can also conduct pre- and post-operative assessments to evaluate potential changes in brain functions after surgery.
+The neuropsychologist works closely with the surgeon and the medical team to identify critical brain areas and create a personalized map of the functions that must be preserved during surgery.
+In addition, the neuropsychologist may also conduct pre- and postoperative assessments to evaluate possible changes in brain functions after surgery.

 Intraoperative brain mapping has proven to be a valuable tool in the diagnosis of neurological diseases.

-In addition to determining the anatomical and functional boundaries of tumors as we have just seen, brain mapping can also be used in the diagnosis and treatment of other neurological diseases such as, in the case of epilepsy, helping to determine the areas responsible for seizures and guiding the surgery planning to remove the affected areas.
+Besides serving to determine the anatomical and functional boundary of tumors as we have just seen, brain mapping can also be used in the diagnosis and treatment of other neurological diseases such as, in the case of epilepsy, helping to determine the areas responsible for seizures and guiding the planning of surgery to remove the affected areas.

 Clinical psychological and neuropsychological assessment